-The inside scoop on research revealing gaps in farmworker COVID-19 prevention policies
+The inside scoop on research revealing gaps in farmworker respiratory health protection policies

 Photo: Farmers boots by eclipse_images, Getty Images Signature

-Farmworkers were among the most essential and at-risk workers during the COVID-19 pandemic.
-RESPIRAR’s newly published research in PLOS One takes a close look at Oregon’s COVID-19 response, revealing how targeted farmworker protections compared to broader worker safety policies.
+Farmworkers were among the most essential and at-risk workers during the 2020 respiratory global pandemic.
+RESPIRAR’s newly published research in PLOS One takes a close look at Oregon’s pandemic response, revealing how targeted farmworker protections compared to broader worker safety policies.

-RESPIRAR’s research, recently published in PLOS One journal, examines Oregon’s COVID-19 response, revealing findings about the effectiveness of farmworker-specific policies compared to broader worker protections.
+RESPIRAR’s research, recently published in PLOS One journal, examines Oregon’s pandemic response, revealing findings about the effectiveness of farmworker-specific policies compared to broader worker protections.

 Led by Devon Payne-Sturges, professor of Environmental Health Sciences at the University of Michigan School of Public Health, and project biostatistician Raul Cruz-Cano of Indiana University, the study uncovered some unexpected findings.